swarupmishal/mishal_swarup_spring2017/final/readme.md

 # How can one obtain the Data?
+The data is huge of 1.4 gb.
+Takes around 5 minutes to download the data, depending on the internet connectivity.
 There are 2 links for downloading the data.

-Link 1 (Just Copy, Paste and hit Enter key and it will automatically start download):
+Link 1:

 https://data.cityofchicago.org/api/views/ijzp-q8t2/rows.csv?accessType=DOWNLOAD

 Steps:
+- Just Copy and Paste the link mentioned above and it will automatically start download
-- Store the downloaded csv file inside data raw_data folder and then run the .ipynb files
+- Store the downloaded csv file inside data/raw_data folder and then run the .ipynb files

 Link 2 (If Link 1 doesn't work):